dotnet/runtime/docs/project/glossary.md

 ## Ahead-Of-Time Compilation (AOT)

 Most flavors of .NET runtime come with at least partial AOT compilation.
-Variety of AOT technologies with unique characteristics were developed for .NET runtimes over the years.
+A variety of AOT technologies with unique characteristics were developed for .NET runtimes over the years.

 ### ReadyToRun